Do you have an email list which you're struggling to grow? Well, you're not the only one.

-I've said it before, and I'll repeat it: Don't hide your sign-up box at the bottom of your web page, where it's difficult to find.
+I've said it before, and I'll say it again, don't hide your sign up box at the bottom of your web page where it's difficult to find.

-Place it, where it's visible, for instance at the top right corner or as a pop-up window, Pop-ups windows have proven to increase subscription rates significantly, even though many claims that they don't like them.
+Place it where it's visible, for instance at the top right corner or as a pop-up window.
+Pop-up windows have proven to increase subscription rates significantly, even though many claim that they don't like them.
 The fact is, that they work.
-Just make sure you don't annoy your readers with them, but provide som extra value.
+Just make sure you don't annoy your readers with them, but provide some extra value.

 If your sign-up form is too overwhelming, your conversion rate will also be impacted.
 Use as few input fields as possible; email or email and name.
 Don't make your visitors think too much.
 Their attention span is short, so if your form is too long, you will lose them.

 I think the conversion rate of this sign-up form would skyrocket if they removed most of the fields.
 And who voluntarily wants to put in their phone number for signing up for at mailing list?

 Showing you have a herd of followers, who have already approved of you (since they signed up), makes more visitors willing to follow in their footsteps and sign up as well.
 Hmmm...thousands signed up for this, so it must be good.